wilburforce83/node-ttastromech/readme.md

-# Node JS tt Astromech
+# Node Droid Language
-A NodeJS rebuild and extension of the Python library of the same name.
-I wanted to extend this library and convert it to NodeJS.
+A NodeJS droid language generator for use with single-board computers like the Pi etc. I wanted to extend the tt-astromech Python library and convert it to NodeJS, but it turned into a larger project as I wanted more out of it.
 I am planning to build this into a full droid language engine that can be used for droid builds of all sorts.

 I also plan on building other packages that will bring droids to "life" using this language engine and sensors attached to a pi zero to generate interactive responses to the environment.

 ## Features

-It currently supports Astromechs and BD-1 (from Fallen Jedi games).
-I plan on adding many more droids in non-breaking updates, so stay tuned.
+It currently supports Astromechs, BD-1 (from Fallen Jedi games), and D-O - more droids are supported in the backend, I am just working on releasing the functionality as I get time.

 ## Installation

-`npm install node-ttastromech`
+`npm install node-droid-language`
 ## Usage

 ### Loading Module

 After installtion call the module using:

-`const droidChatter = require('node-ttastromech');`
+`const droidChatter = require('node-droid-language');`

 then, for example;